uzh-bf/klicker-uzh/docs/docs/docs/advanced/question_archive.md

 6. Check questions in the archive folder and click on the _Unarchive Qestions_ button.
 7. Click on _Show Pool_ (or _Question Pool_) to return to your question pool.

-All archived questions are no longer visible within the question pool.
+All archived questions are no longer visible within the question pool, unless the archive is displayed explicitly.

 ![Archive Question](assets/question_archive.png)
 ![Archived Question](assets/question_archived.png)